Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

 ![](/images/discord-skids/2022-09-06-22-00-26.png)

-this seems to be using the premium malware
+this seems to be using the 'premium' malware

 ![](/images/discord-skids/2022-09-06-22-08-23.png)